 Sharing the OneDrive Folder with a User who is not the Client or a Client Contact

 You can also share the folder with any other user(s) who need access to it.
-This could be for example, to a family member or to a bookkeeper not otherwise held as a contact for the client.
+This could be for example, to a family member or to a bookkeeper who is not held in FYI as a contact for the client.

 - In the Sharing Settings, click Give user access.